cadalzolc/cadalzolc/README.md

 Hi, Welcome to my Github Page.

-You can explore my repositories for free projects and related tutorials.
+You can explore my repositories for sample projects.

-If you have inquiry feel free to reach me out.
+If you have inquiry feel free to contact me.

-Check this out if you want to collaborate:
+Tim is gold, let's do it:
-- 🔭 I’m currently working as an Off-shore Fullstack Developer.
+- 🔭 I’m currently working as an Off-shore Fullstack Developer in .Net, Vue.js and React.Js (US Timezone).
-- 🌱 I’m teaching out of school youth.
+- 🌱 I’m teaching programming skill for out of school youth in my free time.
-- 🤔 You can hire me for project based contract.
+- 🤔 You can hire me for comissioned project or contract based.

 ### Got a work for me?
  📫 Reach me thru: cadalzolc@niftyers.com